arturpasiut/10x-poke-sky/codex_rules/project-plan-codex.md

 3. Maintain parity between Supabase schema, TypeScript models, and UI contracts.
 4. Guard performance, accessibility, and security requirements continuously instead of deferring.

-## Initial Delivery Rule !!!IMPORTANT!!!
-1. During the early phases (0 and 1) implement every external integration behind mocked services and fake credentials only.
-2. Design adapters, configuration seams, and environment validation so production keys can be dropped in later without rewrites; postpone wiring real APIs, auth providers, or webhooks until infrastructure is provisioned.
-3. Never commit real secrets—keep mocks deterministic and document what needs to be swapped when going live.

 ## High-Level Milestones
 | Phase | Focus | Complete When |
 | --- | --- | --- |